Skip to main content

 Breaking the fast: Eid Al-Fitr

 To mark the end of Ramadan, Muslims across the world and in the Netherlands celebrate the breaking of the month-long fast with Eid Al-Fitr.
-The festival starts at sunset on the night of the first crescent moon (which in the Netherlands next falls on April 9th-10th, 2024).
+The festival starts at sunset on the night of the first crescent moon (which in the Netherlands next falls on March 30th-31st, 2025).
 Eid Al-Fitr is sometimes called Suikerfeest in reference to sweets like baklava that are eaten on the day – but that’s only part of the festivities.
 Morning prayer at the mosque is often followed by a feast with family and friends, a time where you exchange gifts and give back to the community with charitable contributions.

 Paint the streets orange: Koningsdag